alcherk/SampleCode/Tabster/ReadMe.txt

 Hiding the Tab Bar
 ==================
 You will notice the "OneViewController" pushes the tab bar away when you navigate through its table.
-This is because "SubLevelViewController" sets its "hidesBottomBarWhenPushed" property to YES.
+This is because "SubLevelViewController" sets its "hidesBottomBarWhenPushed" property to YES using Storyboards.
 If your drill down user interface in a table requires more screen space, keep this property mind.

 =======================================================================================================